israkhan-ba/LearnJS/NEW/IN-DEPTH/Fundamental_of_JS.md

 **Parameters**

     `elementN`
-        A JavaScript array is initialized with the given elements
+        A JavaScript array is initialized with the given elements, except in the case where a single argument is passed to the `Array` constructor and that argument is a number (see the arrayLength parameter below).

 ### Math